 One of his more awesome points was when you give a project price and include a bunch of features, and the client comes back wanting to pull out features to save money.
 First, you should be selling benefits, not features.
 Second, it doesn’t really save money because you’re already in the mindset that your delivery of said project is worth X. Adding or removing little items isn’t going to move the needle unless it’s a qualified scope change.

-I looked back over the past 3-6 months and it’s been pretty rare the number of times I’ve billed someone by the hour or fraction of an hour.
+I looked back over the last 3-6 months of 2012 and it’s been pretty rare the number of times I’ve billed someone by the hour or fraction of an hour.
 When I did, it was often an arbitrary price the task or project was worth on the market.
 That price was then converted into time because they’re old school and were expecting an hourly price.

-This week I killed my hourly rate.
+The first week of December 2102 I killed my hourly rate.
 Have you killed yours?
 How is it going?
 Let’s talk below.